talgreen1/PactJVMDemo/README.md

 Branch Step03-AddingRequestMappings
 ------------------------------------
-In this step we will add 1 request mappings to our producer:
+In this step we will add 2 request mappings to our producer:

-**getAllUsers**: will return all the users.
+* **getAllUsers**: will return all the users.
 The path for this service is “/users”.
 The producer will return a hard-coded list of users.
+* **getUser**: will return a specific user.
+The path for this service is “/user/{id}”